dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     If we store it on the dataset level, how do we deal with datasets that contain records with different licenses?

+!!! answer
+    We compute it and when there are different licenses then we display those.

 !!! question
     Do we need to store the language on the dataset level, or can we compute it from the records?
     If we store it on the dataset level, how do we deal with datasets that contain records in different languages?

+!!! answer
+    We compute it and when there are different languages then we display those.

 !!! question
     Do we need to store the attribution on the dataset level,